 When he was laid off at the onset of the COVID-19 pandemic, Akibo Watson decided it was time to pivot his sales role into a more stable, data-driven career.
-Akibo enrolled in the part-time course at Columbia Engineering Data Analytics Boot Camp (powered by Trilogy Education Services, a 2U, Inc. brand) to learn the fundamentals of the field and build up his professional portfolio with relevant projects.
+Akibo enrolled in the part-time course at Columbia Engineering Data Analytics Boot Camp (offered in collaboration with edX) to learn the fundamentals of the field and build up his professional portfolio with relevant projects.
 Before completing the boot camp, Akibo landed a contract position that developed into a full-time IT Business Analyst role at Veritas Technologies.
 Akibo shares how Columbia Engineering Data Analytics Boot Camp’s comprehensive career support gave him the confidence to successfully land his new job.

 What inspired you to pivot from business and accounting to data analytics?

 I went to Binghamton University and majored in Economics, which gave me a better understanding of how banking and technology worked together.
 After graduating [from] college, I became a Business Development Manager at SoftwareONE, a sales-focused role through which I learned the ins and outs of the tech world.
 In sales, though, your success is ultimately always in the hands of the purchaser, and I wanted to control my own success.
 I transitioned to working as an executive at Madison Davis, a firm that builds HR pipelines for financial service firms.
 Being a recent hire, I was laid off due to the pandemic.

 My early job experience helped me understand that I preferred to work with numbers and stakeholders rather than just clients.
 I also wanted to enter a field where it wasn't easy to get laid off.
 I was looking for stability and security.
 I had thought about enrolling in a data analytics bootcamp before being let go by Madison Davis, so the layoff sparked my career pivot.

 Why did you choose Columbia Engineering Data Analytics Boot Camp?